Today’s leaders,

 Program Overview

-Fellows will participate in at least 10 class sessions on Fridays from 9:00 am to 4:00 pm.
-They will also be expected to attend all of our Leadership Conversations, which are scheduled roughly once every two months on a Monday from 6:00 pm to 8:00 pm.
+Fellows will participate in 10 class sessions on Fridays from 9:00 a.m. to 4:00 p.m.
+They will also be expected to attend all of our Leadership Conversations, which are scheduled according to the needs of our Fellows and external audience.

 All of the costs associated with the fellowship are underwritten by foundations.
 The program is effectively free for applicants and their organizations.